CLOSE X

 Finding Things To Do in Lugano

-I enjoyed it because it’s laid back and relaxing.
-There’s not a ton of tourist things to do in Lugano, just enough to make your visit enjoyable and relaxing.
-I never felt a need to see many things and had to rush from a museum to a church to a monument to a gallery, etc. I did think, however, that it’s a beautiful old city to wander about and relax.
-And eat some fabulous food, of course.
+I enjoyed it because it’s laid-back and relaxing.
+There are few tourist things to do in Lugano, just enough to make your visit enjoyable and relaxing.
+I never needed to see many things and had to rush from a museum to a church to a monument to a gallery, etc. However, I did think that it’s a beautiful old city to wander about and relax—and eat fabulous food, of course.

 I arrived in Lugano by train and took a taxi to my hotel.
-I quickly dropped my luggage in my room in search of the best things to do in Lugano.
-Within minutes I was out walking along the nearby tree-shaded promenade of Lake Lugano.
+I quickly dropped my luggage in my room and set out to find the best things to do in Lugano.
+Within minutes, I was out walking along the nearby tree-shaded promenade of Lake Lugano.

 people in a cafe, one of the things to do in Lugano